-Let's Make Mental Health a Priority Every Day
+Let's Be There for Each Other and Make Mental Health a Priority Every Day

 While we observe Mental Health Awareness Month every May, being aware of your mind and mood is important every day.
 Mental and emotional health is an essential part of your overall wellness.
 And it deserves your ongoing attention and care.